brianemery/hfr_cs_processing/README.md

   and the general/easily repurposed code

-HOW TO CITE WITH BIBTEX
+HOW TO CITE

 (See the Zenodo site to cite specific older versions):

 Emery, B., 2021: HFR CS Processing Toolbox for MATLAB, software release version 2.0, https://doi.org/10.5281/zenodo.5598294.
 URL: https://doi.org/10.5281/zenodo.5598294, doi:10.4445281/zenodo.5598294.

+Using Bibtex:

 ```
 @misc{Emery2021code,